Longhorn-Developers/UT-Registration-Plus/README.md

 # UT Registration Plus

-## Built Using:
+## Built Using

 - React 18
 - TypeScript
--   Webpack 5 (esbuild-loader)
+- Vite 5
 - ESLint
 - Prettier
 - Semantic-Release
 - Custom Messaging & Storage Wrappers

 ## Getting Started

 1. Clone this repo
-2. Run `npm install`
+2. Run `pnpm install` to install and patch all the required dependencies
-3. Run `npm start` to start the development server
+3. Run `pnpm run dev` to start the development server
-4. Run `npm run build` to build the extension for production
+4. Run `pnpm build` to build the extension for production
-5. Run `npm run release` to release a new version of the extension in CI (either preview or production)